timathom/marc2linkedart/specs/md/tasks/notes-and-statements/material_statement.md

 ---
 author: timothy.thompson@yale.edu
+keyword: [Assigned, Completed]
 ---

 # Medium of performance

-Corresponds to the `382` field in MARC.
+Corresponds to the`382`field in MARC.

 |Domains|Usage|
 |-------|-----|